vborjesson/GlenX/README.md

 ```
 python gc_map_array.py --hg19 /path/to/refgenome --bed /path/to/bedGraph
 ```
-This will create a normalization.db database in the GlenX directory
+This will create a GlenX.db database in the GlenX directory

 ## Run GlenX
 ```